Weapons (2025 film): Development

 After the financial and critical success of his film Barbarian (2022), Zach Cregger began work on a new spec script titled Weapons.
-It has been described as a "horror epic" with a more "personal story" for the filmmaker, inspired by Paul Thomas Anderson's film Magnolia (1999), Denis Villeneuve's Prisoners (2013), and Jennifer Egan's novel A Visit from the Goon Squad.
-Cregger was inspired to write the screenplay after the death of his close friend and collaborator, Trevor Moore; a reference to a sketch written by Moore for The Whitest Kids U' Know was added into the finished script.
+It has been described as a "horror epic" with a more "personal story" for the filmmaker.
+He cited the films Magnolia (1999), Prisoners (2013) and the Jennifer Egan novel A Visit from the Goon Squad (2010) as inspiration.
+Cregger was inspired to write the screenplay after the death of his close friend and collaborator, Trevor Moore.
+A reference to a sketch written by Moore for The Whitest Kids U' Know was added into the finished script.
 The screenplay entered the market on January 22, 2023, sparking interest by Netflix, New Line Cinema, TriStar Pictures and Universal Pictures.

-According to Cregger, within 90 minutes of electronically distributing the script to the studios the following morning at 8:00, Michael De Luca, CEO of Warner Bros.
+Cregger electronically distributed the script to studios early in morning and by 8:00 a.m.
+Michael De Luca, CEO of Warner Bros.
 Pictures, contacted him to close the deal.
-New Line secured the rights within 24 hours after offering $38 million to cover all costs, including production and salaries, with Cregger receiving $10 million as writer, director, and producer and final cut privilege (pending test screening reactions to the film) in addition to a guaranteed theatrical release.
+The exchange took less than 90 minutes, according to Cregger.
+New Line secured the rights within 24 hours after offering $38 million to cover all costs, including production and salaries.
+Cregger received $10 million as writer, director and producer and a final cut privilege (pending test screening reactions to the film) in addition to a guaranteed theatrical release.
 Universal offered $7 million less than Warner Bros.
 Jordan Peele's company Monkeypaw Productions participated in the bidding war in conjunction with Universal.
 Peele dismissed longtime managers Joel Zadak and Peter Principato, the latter of whom was also Cregger's manager, after losing the opportunity.

-Cregger's CAA agent, Joe Mann, negotiated a $10 million upfront fee, of which Cregger deferred $2 million in return for 50 backend points on the film.
+Cregger's CAA agent, Joe Mann, negotiated the $10 million upfront fee.
+Cregger deferred $2 million in return for 50 backend points on the film.
 Revisions to the script following the sale included having Archer apologize to his employees during a scene at a construction site as well as having Alex steal the name tags for Aunt Gladys.